Additional Employment Policy

 Policy Statement

-A permanent full-time SHRA employee (regularly scheduled 40 hours each workweek) normally is appointed to one position at one established rate of pay.
-However, the University allows additional employment for a permanent full-time employee under the circumstances outlined in this Policy.
+A permanent full-time SHRA employee (regularly scheduled 40 hours each workweek) is typically appointed to one position at one established rate of pay.
+However, the University allows additional employment after a reasonable effort has been made to locate a temporary or external employee.

 Temporary Teaching Assignment

-Under certain circumstances, an employee may be requested to fill a temporary teaching assignment.
+Under certain circumstances, an SHRA exempt employee may be requested to fill a temporary teaching assignment.
 If so, the following conditions for such employment also apply:

 • the teaching assignment is not within the reasonable scope of the employee's regular responsibilities and there is no conflict of interest between the temporary teaching and the regular duties;

-• the employee has Wage-Hour Exempt status (NOTE: A Wage-Hour Non-Exempt employee may not be appointed to a temporary teaching assignment);
+• the SHRA employee has Wage-Hour Exempt status (NOTE: A Wage-Hour Non-exempt employee may not be appointed to a temporary teaching assignment);

-• advance, written approval by the head of the employee's work unit and the dean or director of the employee's teaching work unit is obtained on the Additional Employment Request;
+• advance, written approval by the head of the employee's work unit and the dean or director of the employee's teaching work unit is obtained on the Additional Employment Request for SHRA Employees;

-• final approval is received from the Employment & Staffing Department before the proposed beginning date of the teaching assignment; and
+• final approval is received from the Employment & Staffing unit in the Office of Human Resources (OHR) before the proposed beginning date of the SHRA teaching assignment; and

-• A credentials check is required if the employee will be the teacher of record, per the Policy on Qualifications of Course Instructors.
-Please view the policy for specific requirements: Policy on Qualifications of Course Instructors.
+• a credentials check is required if the employee will be the teacher of record, per the Policy on Qualifications of Course Instructors.

-• For EHRA Non-Faculty employees: Please follow the Supplemental Pay for EHRA Employees Policy and contact your EHRA HR Consultant for additional information.
+In addition, it does not apply to EHRA non-faculty and faculty employees who are covered by the Supplemental Pay for EHRA Employees Policy.
+Contact your assigned EHRA HR Consultant for additional information.

 Contact Information